Mole Mapping FAQs

 Who does the mole screening?
 Nurse or Doctor?

-An experienced Dermatology and Aesthetic Nurse Specialist who is specialised in dermoscopy and skin cancer will perform the Mole Mapping.
+An experienced Dermatology Nurse Specialist who is specialised in dermoscopy and skin cancer will perform the Mole Mapping.
 Images of areas of concern are then reviewed by our Consultant Dermatologist, Dr Bedi

 Why should I have Mole Mapping ?

 Skin cancer is on the increase in Ireland.
 Ireland is among the highest rates of skin Cancer in Europe.
 Irish people are at a greater risk due to their skin type.
 Mole Mapping will provide reassurance and record your baseline images of your skin which can be used for comparison in the future.

 Do I need a referral from my GP?

 No. You can ring and make an appointment